isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

  Half a year later we received the news from his family that he died due to weakness from alcoholism.

- “Director, I wonder if marriage is inpossible without sex?”
+ “Director, I wonder if marriage is impossible without sex?”

 Ms. Y. burst into tears in her wheelchair.